richardanaya/aframe-html/README.md

 * Load content from a url (note: you'll be restricted by what urls you use unless you use CORS or proxy)
 * Modify content directly
 * Simulate mouse events ("mousedown","mouseup","mousemove","click")

+Notes
+* Check for other restrictions at http://cburgmer.github.io/rasterizeHTML.js/